The-Balance-FFXIV/balance-static/content/jobs/tanks/paladin/skills-overview.md

 Provides 15% damage reduction to party members behind you (lasts at least 5s, [see FAQ](/jobs/tanks/paladin/faq/) for more details).

-Cancelled by taking any action (including turning your character).
+Canceled by taking any action (including turning your character).

 **Divine Veil**
 ![](https://xivapi.com/i/002000/002508_hr1.png)